 “That was such a hot movie.
 I wish Shakespeare was always like that.”

 “You want to live in the Middle Ages?
-Die for your love?”
+Die for love?”

 “I’m not that romantic, but we always have fun when she sneaks out.
 That’s why I need my driver’s license.”

-“Not so you can drive us around to gigs.”
+“Not so you can drive us to gigs.”

 “What about you and Jace?
 I never thought there was much to him.
 He was always a sad sack.
-Now he turned into a rock star.
+Now he turns into a rock star.
 How’d that happen?”